How is Zeffy free?

 While tricky trays were initially known as Chinese auctions, they have nothing to do with Chinese culture.
 It stemmed from an offensive 19th-century slur equating "Chinese" with cheap.

 During that era, many Chinese immigrants faced discrimination and unfair wages.
 The term "Chinese auctions" became a degrading slang for shoddy quality.
-Since these raffles involved inexpensive prizes, the derogatory label stuck.
+Since these raffles involved inexpensive raffle items, the derogatory label stuck.

 How does a Chinese auction work?